phpearth/docs/oop/intro.md

 }
 ```

-Explanations of keywords used in above class definition:
+Explanations of keywords used in the above class definition:

-* Keyword `class` followed by the name of the class `PhpClass`
+* Keyword `class`, followed by the name of the class, `PhpClass`.
-* Opening and closing braces `{}` which include any number of properties and methods.
+* Opening and closing braces `{}`, which include any number of properties and
+  methods.
-* Property declaration can start with the keyword `public`, which is followed by a
+* Property declaration can start with the keyword `public`, which is then
-  conventional $variableName.
-They may also have an initial assignment of values.
+  followed by a conventional $variableName.
+It may also have an initial
+  assignment of values.
-* Method definitions look much like standalone PHP functions but are local to
+* Method definitions look much like stand-alone PHP functions but are local to
   the class and can used to set and access object data.

 ## Example